back icon

 Ravindra walked out to bat on Day 2 with New Zealand in a comfortable position – leading by 96 runs with eight wickets in hand.
 However, he did the damage on Day 3, resuming from his overnight score of 22 and reaching his hundred by the end of the morning session.

 India were spirited to make a comeback, snaring four wickets for 53 runs in the first hour.
 New Zealand were still leading by 187 runs but with wickets falling in a cluster, it felt as if India had left the poor Day 2 behind them and are ready to make a move in this contest.
-And when the Men in Blue, in that mood in home conditions, are arguably among the most intimidating sides in cricket history.
+And the Men in Blue, in that mood in home conditions, are arguably among the most intimidating sides in cricket history.

 Ravindra was 42 off 78 balls when Matt Henry fell as the seventh wicket.
 From thereon, he went on to complete his hundred in 124 balls only, translating to nearly 60 runs over the subsequent 46 balls.
 It was a punishing knock in a partnership with Tim Southee (112* from 97 deliveries) that has consolidated New Zealand’s position further.